Marion F. Werkheiser

 - Devise and execute government affairs strategy for the American Cultural Resources Association and the Society for Historical Archaeology, the largest scholarly group concerned with the archaeology of the modern world.

-- Represent consulting party in Section 106 process on advocacy efforts to preserve a historic bridge impacted by transportation development.
+- Represent consulting party in National Historic Preservation Act Section 106 process on advocacy efforts to preserve historic bridges impacted by transportation development.